Top Medium Fleet Operator

 - always strive to sustain and grow the market for coaches and coach services.

-There are three categories, based on fleet size (see below for the definitions).
-From the winners of these three awards, the judges will decide on an overall winner, who will be UK Coach Operator of the Year.
+From the winners of these three awards, the judges chose an overall winner, named UK Coach Operator of the Year.

 Who could be nominated?